majoravery/avery/README.md

 Prio

 - [ ] Avery Lim font takes a while to load on fresh devices
-- [ ] Make sure page is scrolled to where the Avery Lim block is when loading on mobile (otherwise the page looks like it's not displaying anything for a while)
 - [ ] Refine gsap draggable, make sure it's smooth, seems like being on any other language and dragging always turns it into english

 If there's time